zachsents/dollar-waitlist-2/README.md

 ### Stripe

 This project uses stripe to generate links for checkout sessions in order to collect payments from users.
-Currently, a Price ID for a product is hard-coded (CTRL+F for "price_" in [`index.ts`](https://github.com/zachsents/dollar-waitlist-2/blob/main/index.ts)).
-This should be replaced with the Price ID of the prodcut that you create in your Stripe dashboard.
-It should also probably be moved out to an environment variable.
+A single Product and Price are used to represent a waitlist signup.

 ### SSL